joel-epstein/rc-gitops-examples5/README.md

 # GitOps SSH key
 # EDIT THIS to reflect your own, or some other SSH private key with access,
 # to the repository you would like the operator to use for GitOps.
-kubectl create secret generic greymatter-sync-secret \
+kubectl create secret generic greymatter-admin-sync \
     --from-file=ssh-private-key=$HOME/.ssh/id_ed25519 \
     --from-literal=password="REDACTED" \
     -n $MY_NAMESPACE